 No, you do not need to know German in order to apply.
 You can apply if you consider a degree course in English language.
 A basic knowledge of German is helpful but not necessary.
 The scholarship programme itself will offer German Language courses before your first semester at the German university begins.
 If you chose a study programme in English, you only need to prove your knowledge of the English language.

 If the study course you choose is in German and you can hand in proof of sufficient knowledge of the German language (e.g. DSH, TestDaF or any certificate from the Goethe-Institute), you may apply even with a low proficiency in English.
-Please be aware that the mandatory side study programme will be in English.
+Please be aware that the mandatory civic society study programme will be in English.

 No. You should only send copies and if necessary certified translations of the original documents.
-You will have to present the original copies during the personal interview.

-DAAD aims to have a high number of female applicants and of female scholarship holders, if possible as high as 50%.
+DAAD aims to have a high number of female applicants and of female scholarship holders, if possible, as high as 50%.
 Female students are therefore especially encouraged to apply.

 Academic achievements and academic potential assessed by our selection committee are the most important selection criteria.
 Additionally, language skills in English or German, intercultural qualifications and motivation will be taken into consideration.